2mol/pboy/README.md

 Make sure you have `poppler` installed, which will provide both `pdftotext` and `pdfinfo`.
 If you are using homebrew on Mac you can do `brew install poppler`.
 On Linux, install `poppler` with your package manager of choice.

-For now you need stack to compile PaperBoy (cabal probably works too):
+For now you need stack to compile Paperboy (cabal probably works too):

 ```
 git clone git@github.com/2mol/pboy.git